sana-ajani/theCatSaidNo_GHUniverse/README.md

    ![](assets/images/reopen-in-container.png)

 VS Code is creating the container now.
-Since this is the first time we are creating it, it'll take a few minutes, but the next time you reconnect to an existing container will be pretty quick.
+Since this is the first time we are creating it, it'll take a few minutes (but the next time you reconnect to an existing container will be pretty quick).
 VS Code is also installing a component called "VS Code Server" in the container so you can directly interact with code, the file system, and extensions in the remote workspace.

 1. Notice the indicator in the bottom left corner tells us we are inside our dev container.